Alijavedofficial/Signify/README.md

 # Sign Maker

 ## Overview

-The Sign Maker is a web application built with Angular and Fabric.js that allows users to create, edit, and download custom signs on a canvas.
+Signify is a web application built with Angular and Fabric.js that allows users to create, edit, and download custom signs on a canvas.

 ![Sign Maker Demo](demo.gif)